Best Solar Design Software in India for 2026

 Q2.
 Which solar design software is best for closing deals on-site in India?

-Of the tools compared here, only Reslink is designed for on-site solar closing.
+Only Reslink is designed for on-site solar closing.
 The 3D design, shadow simulation, proposal generation, and WhatsApp delivery all happen within the mobile app during the site visit.
 Every other platform on this list: PVsyst, HelioScope, Arka360, OpenSolar, Aurora Solar: each requires a desktop or laptop and delivers proposals after the visit rather than during it.
 In the Indian residential and commercial solar market, where the decision window is typically 24 to 72 hours and customers are comparing multiple EPCs simultaneously, on-site closing capability is a direct competitive advantage.

 Q3.
 Does solar design software handle PM Surya Ghar subsidy calculations automatically?

 Only Reslink includes PM Surya Ghar central subsidy calculation as a native, automated feature.
 The subsidy slab is calculated from the system size and displayed in the proposal without manual input.
-Other platforms in this comparison either do not support PM Surya Ghar (Aurora Solar, HelioScope, PVsyst) or require manual configuration of the subsidy slabs by the EPC administrator before the calculation becomes available to the sales team (Arka360, OpenSolar).
+Other platforms in this comparison either do not support PM Surya Ghar (Aurora Solar, HelioScope, PVsyst) or require manual configuration of the subsidy slabs by the EPC before the calculation becomes available to the sales team (Arka360, OpenSolar).
 Manual configuration adds setup overhead and introduces the risk of incorrect slab values being used if the configuration is not updated when MNRE revises the scheme.

 Q4.
 What is the difference between a BOE and a Bills of Structure in solar projects?